jaywhj/mkdocs-materialx/docs/setup/setting-up-site-analytics.md

 <!-- md:version 7.1.8 -->
 <!-- md:default none -->

-Material for MkDocs integrates natively with Google Analytics 4[^1].
+MaterialX for MkDocs integrates natively with Google Analytics 4[^1].
 If you already set up Google Analytics and have a property, enable it by adding the following lines to `mkdocs.yml`:

   [^1]:
-    Prior to Material for MkDocs 9.2.0, Universal Analytics was supported as well.
+    Prior to MaterialX for MkDocs 9.2.0, Universal Analytics was supported as well.
 However, since Universal Analytics has been sunset, this integration was removed in 9.2.0.